keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 3: Add a provider package

 1. Go back to the Airflow UI.
-Most likely you will see a DAG Import Error like the one shown below.
+You will see a DAG Import Error like the one shown below.

 ![Import Error](/img/tutorials/T2_ImportError.png)

 This happens because the DAG uses operators from two Airflow providers: the [HTTP provider](https://registry.astronomer.io/providers/http) and the [GitHub provider](https://registry.astronomer.io/providers/github).
 While the HTTP provider is pre-installed in the Astro Runtime image, the GitHub provider is not, which causes the DAG Import Error.
+Provider packages are Python packages maintained separately from core Airflow that contain the hooks and operators to interact with external services.
+You can browse all available providers in the Astronomer Registry.

 2. Go to the [Astronomer Registry](https://registry.astronomer.io/) and enter “GitHub” in the search.
 Click on the card in the drop down menu to open the page of the GitHub provider.

 ![GitHub Provider](/img/tutorials/T2_GitHubProvider.png)

-3. Copy the provider name and version (`apache-airflow-providers-github=2.1.0`) from the **Quick Install** statement.
+3. Copy the provider name and version from the **Quick Install** statement.
 4. Paste the provider name and version into the `requirements.txt` file of your Astro project.
+Make sure to only add `apache-airflow-providers-github=2.1.0` without `pip install`.
 5. Restart your Airflow instance using the command `astro dev restart`.

 ## Step 4: Add an Airflow variable